Positive Disruption: The Blue Dot Consumer

 The Captive Economy now brings us one of the biggest non-technical disruptions of our generation.
 Social and behavioural norms have been reshaped, meaning that consumer and indeed societal values are shifting.
 It is a foolish business that does not prepare for change when values start to shift.
 We need to find new ways to communicate, new ways to pivot, new ways to stay relevant.
 What does our post Covid-19 consumer now value?
 How can we deliver on these values during lock-down, controlled economic activity and further into business as usual?
 Will there ever be an ‘as usual’ again?
 What will the next 6 weeks, 6 months and 2 years look like and what do we need to do now to prepare, survive and thrive?
 In this speech, we explore the new values of the Captive Economy consumer and how these values will change what they expect from brands and business as a whole.
 This is a revaluation of consumer values, and learning how to best leverage these new values for your business success.
 Understanding the psychology of captivity can teach us about current consumer expectations, and how the new values of Health, Collaboration, Community, Freedom and Digital First need to be inherent aspects of what your business delivers now and over the next 12 months.
 When hard times are over, businesses that invested in relationships always win.
 This isn’t about getting through a month or two – this is about digging the strongest foundation you will ever have for brand advocacy and loyalty into the future.
 In every crisis and change there is significant opportunity.
 Don’t be the victim of change, be the victor.

-Ken Hughes is now acknowledged as being one of the world’s leading authorities on consumer and shopper behavior, internationally renowned for helping his largely blue-chip client base better understand the needs of the future consumer.
+Ken Hughes is now acknowledged as being one of the world’s leading authorities on consumer and cyber shopper behaviour.
+He is internationally renowned for helping his largely blue-chip client base to understand the physical, digital, and future consumer.

-With over 15 years’ experience as CEO of a consumer insight agency, he blends his understanding of consumer psychology, shopper immersion, digital anthropology and retail futurology to explore the needs of the new consumer and predict the changes to come.
+With 20 years’ experience as CEO of a consumer insight agency, he blends his understanding of consumer & cyber psychology, digital anthropology, behavioural economics, and retail futurology to explore the needs of the new consumer and predict the changes to come.

-Ken advises some of the biggest brands in the world on customer experience, omnichannel strategy, shopper marketing, retail trends, the millennial shopper and the peer-to-peer economy.
-As an accomplished author, TED speaker, university lecturer and actor, his performances are not only insightful and thought-provoking but are infamous for their sheer energy, entertainment and passion, not to mention his generous Irish wit.
+Ken advises some of the biggest brands in the world on customer experience, omnichannel strategy, artificial intelligence, shopper marketing, retail trends, the millennial / Gen Z shopper and the peer-to-peer economy.
+As an accomplished author, TED speaker, part-time university lecturer and actor, his performances are insightful and thought-provoking.
+His presentations are infamous for their sheer energy, entertainment and passion, not to mention his generous Irish wit.

-He is regularly voted best speaker at events to which he is invited to speak and believes in engaging and delighting event attendees at every opportunity.
+Regularly voted ‘Best Speaker’ at the events where he is invited to perform, he believes in engaging and delighting event attendees at every opportunity, live or virtually.